• Voor 17 uur besteld, dezelfde dag verzonden!

 Life expectancy : 2 to 3 years

-Mice are active and curious animals that quickly become tame and get used to their caretaker.
-They are social animals that must be kept together.
-Thanks to their long tail, they are also good climbers and can keep their balance well.
-This also helps them to walk well on the hand and because they see depth, they also stay on the hand.
+Mice are active and curious animals that quickly become tame and accustomed to their caregivers.
+They are social animals and should be kept together.
+Thanks to their long tails, they are also good climbers and can maintain their balance well.
+This also helps them walk easily over your hand, and because they have depth perception, they will also stay on your hand.

-In Western Europe (Mus musculus domesticus) the mouse can be found in buildings all year round.
-But in Eastern Europe (Mus musculus musculus) also in fields.
+In Western Europe, the mouse (Mus musculus domesticus) can be found in buildings year-round.
+In Eastern Europe, however, it can also be found in fields.

 Mice live in small groups